ssardina-research/cfond-asp/experiments/README.md

 ### Runexec tool: single benchexec runs

-We can use the [`runexec`](https://github.com/sosy-lab/benchexec/blob/main/doc/runexec.md) tool to run a particular script/program on the spot once (i.e., without XML, tools, etc. configurations).
+We can use the [`runexec`](https://github.com/sosy-lab/benchexec/blob/main/doc/runexec.md) tool to run/test a particular script/program on the spot once (i.e., without XML, tools, etc. configurations).

-Some simple scripts for testing were done in the context of issue [#1025](https://github.com/sosy-lab/benchexec/issues/1025) in folder [`experiments/benchexe/benchexec-test/`](experiments/benchexe/benchexec-test/).

-Script `benchexec.sh` basically writes a dummy 500MB file.
-Let us see how much memory it uses.
+Issue [#1025](https://github.com/sosy-lab/benchexec/issues/1025) discusses _When exactly is data written to disk by a process contained in the memory measurement?_

 We can do a run on container (default) mode that also recovers all the output files: